shuangrain/LexLibrary.Queue/README.md

 # LexLibrary.Queue

-Encapsulate MSMQ(Microsoft Message Queuing) for easy to use, And Minimize queue content with JSON for performance.
+Encapsulate MSMQ(Microsoft Message Queuing) for easy to use, and minimize queue content with JSON for performance.
 Please let me know if you have any concerns or questions.

 # How to use?